 It must be noted that Abraaj was the largest private equity player in the Middle East until it collapsed last year in May following a row with investors that included the Gates Foundation’s health care fund of over a billion dollars.

 Naqvi was out of the country at the time when he was charged in UAE in a $217 million bounced-check case.
 The case was settled after the court sentenced him to three years in prison.

-The prosecutors remarked that such frauds “impact investing” that promoted social progress, for example by investing in the health-care sector in developing countries.
+The prosecutors remarked that such frauds “impact investing” that promotes social progress, for instance the abuse of investment in the health-care sector in developing countries.